Menghuan1918/pdfdeal-docs/src/changes/README.md

 ### 🔧 Bug Fixes
 - Fixed a bug where the image replacement tool `mds_replace_imgs` was not functioning
+- Fixed a potential deadlock issue when `full_speed` is enabled

 ### 🚀 Other
 - Reintroduced Ruff in GitHub Actions for code checking and formatting verification